LiskArchive/lisk-legacy-docs/start/build-blockchain-app.md

 The [Lisk SDK](../lisk-sdk/introduction.md) provides you with a development framework that enables developers to create their own custom blockchain applications with ease.

-The Lisk SDK consists of the following tools:
+__The Lisk SDK consists of the following tools:__

 - [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md): Consists of a selection of various Modules and Components which each provide specific functionality or logic for use in blockchain networks.
 - [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md): Collection of NPM packages that provide blockchain- and lisk-specific functionalities.
 - [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md): Command line tool to interact with the network and maintain a node.

-Blockchain applications can be built in 3 steps:
+## Build a blockchain application with the Lisk SDK in 3 steps

 ### 1. Set up the SDK
 To get started building a blockchain application, [set up the Lisk SDK](../lisk-sdk/introduction.md#setup).